Free Public Talks

 Bricks give literal structure to a history of place.
 Bricks were a fire proof building material in early years of a city often engulfed by fire.
 Archeology work at the Presidio reveals plant time capsules embedded in recovered bricks that help us understand pre-settler ecology.
 And brick throwing increasingly confronts our current landscape of evictions and displacement.
 Featuring Ruth Askevold, Leslie Dreyer, and Lew Stringer.
 Co-hosted by Wild Equity Institute.

 Bureaucratic labor unions, long besieged, seem incapable of defending, let alone advancing, workers’ interests.
 In Africa, Asia, the Americas, and Europe, workers are rejecting leaders and forming authentic class-struggle unions rooted in sabotage, direct action, and striking to achieve concrete gains.
-Manny Ness, editor of New Forms Of Worker Organization, co-hosted by PM Press.
+Manny Ness, editor of New Forms Of Worker Organization, and Steve Early, contributor to Continental Crucible: Big Business, Workers and Unions in the Transformation of North America and author of Save Our Unions, co-hosted by PM Press.

 In a world where every inch has been impacted—directly or indirectly—by industrial society, what does it mean to “preserve nature”?
 How does the idea of adaptation shape our responses to extinction, climate chaos, and nature?
 How does our sense of “history” shape our ideas about nature, evolution, and conservation?
 How should we understand and value natural processes, wildness, and human technologies?
 With Peter S. Alagona, Annalee Newitz, and Noah Greenwald.
 Co-hosted by Wild Equity Institute.